MustardChef/WSABuilds/Guides/Sideloading Guides/ADB-Sideloading.md

 ## Installing APKs using ADB
 Now you can install any app you want, but I personally suggest installing a web browser and a file manager first.
-Here's the [direct download link](https://github.com/bromite/bromite/releases/latest/download/x64_ChromePublic.apk) to the latest Bromite x64 build.

 - Download the APK.
 - Open File Explorer, right click on downloaded APK and tap on Copy as path.
 - Launch Windows Terminal.
 - Use ``adb install <file path>`` to install the APK.
 [**P.S.** You can right click to paste in Terminal]
-- Repeat this process for a file manager app.
-I recommend using FX File Explorer, you can use what you want.

 ## After installation using ADB
 You can now open the web browser you installed in Android, and download and install Aurora Store like you do on any Android device - normally sideloading APK without using ADB.